 We have been helping in eastern Ukraine since the beginning of the war in 2014.
 We have actively provided humanitarian assistance and early recovery support to the most vulnerable people in hard-to-reach places.

-After the escalation of Russia's war in Ukraine in February 2022, we have massively expanded our team and we provide humanitarian, financial, and psychological assistance throughout the Ukrainian territory.
+After the escalation of Russia's war in Ukraine in February 2022, we robustly expanded our team, and now we provide humanitarian assistance to those in need in various regions across the country.
 We also began helping refugees who were arriving in the Czech Republic by the tens of thousands.
-Since February 2022, we have provided assistance to more than 1 million people.
+Since February 2022, we have assisted more than 1.8 million people.